aubreyross/Random-Password-Generator/README.md

 # Random-Password-Generator

 ## Description
 This is a random password generator that will create a password with the minimum requirement of 8-128 characters.
-The user has the option to select their criteria:f they would like to include lower/uppercase letters, numbers, and symbols, and the password will generate based off the selected criteria.
+The user has the option to select the criteria they would like to include lower/uppercase letters, numbers, and symbols, and the password will generate based off the selected criteria.

 ***